R (LR) v Coventry City Council [2025] EWHC 20 (Admin)

 She undertakes a mix of led and unled work.

-Current and recent cases include:
+Serena’s recent cases include:

 Prior to coming to the Bar, Serena graduated from the University of Bristol with a first class degree in history.
 She undertook her legal studies with a total of five scholarships.
+She has volunteered at organisations including Southall Black Sisters, a charity providing advice to and advocacy for survivors of domestic violence.

 Serena has secured a number of settlements in asylum support cases, as well as positive interim relief decisions from the Administrative Court.
-Her cases have included challenges to failures to provide suitable asylum support accommodation (including in a disability/care needs context), challenges to the amount of financial subsistence support received by clients, challenges to location/dispersal decisions, and challenges to failures to implement asylum decisions/issue a BRP.
+Her cases have included challenges to failures to provide suitable accommodation (including in a disability/care needs context), challenges to the amount of financial subsistence support received by clients, challenges to location/dispersal decisions, and challenges to failures to implement asylum decisions/issue a BRP.

 Serena advises and represents clients at all stages of the judicial review process, including pre-issue advice on prospects and preparing the claim, as well as drafting urgent applications for interim relief.